tanoconsulting/euts/README.md

 FAQ
 ---

+Q: which Symfony environment is used to run the tests?

+A: by default we run all tests and symfony commands using the `behat` symfony environment.
+   You can change this by setting a value for APP_ENV or SYMFONY_ENV in your .euts config file, but be warned that, at least for the moment, the automatic setting up of the configuration files to make eZP work within the test stack environment will still be done for the `behat` symfony environment.

 Q: what is installed out of the box in the test Container?

 A: besides php, you get apache, git, memcached, redis, varnish.